stevemar/watson-news-intelligence-starter-kit/README.md

     * watson-news-intelligence-discovery-1525714616589

 ## Run locally
-> NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.
+> NOTE: These steps are only needed when running locally instead of using the ``Try the Starter Kit`` button.

 1. [Clone the repo](#1-clone-the-repo)
 2. [Create Watson services with IBM Cloud](#2-create-watson-services-with-ibm-cloud)